MicrosoftLearning/dp-203-azure-data-engineer.ja-jp/Instructions/Labs/01-Explore-Azure-Synapse.md

     | where datetime_part('year', OrderDate) > 2020
     ```

-7. クエリを実行し、結果を確認します。これには、2020 年より後に行われた *Road-250 Black, 48* の販売注文のみが含まれています。
+7. Run the query and review the results, which should contain only sales orders for *Road-250 Black, 48* made after 2020.

-8. 次のように、クエリを変更します。
+8. Modify the query as follows:

     ```kusto
     sales